GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The path to the CEO's office should not be through the CFO's office, and it should not be through the marketing department.
-It needs to be through engineering and design.
+> ### I have found that the reason a lot of people are interested in artificial intelligence is the same reason a lot of people are interested in artificial limbs: they are missing one.
 >
-> ~ *Elon Musk*
+> ~ *David Parnas*

 ---
 ## 🏎 Quick Facts